EssErrePuntoKa/web/SUPPORT.md

 **Q: How do I create a new category?**

 A:
-1. Go to Settings (right tab)
+1. Go to Settings tab
-2. Tap "Manage Categories"
+2. Tap "Category Management"
-3. Tap the "+" button
+3. Tap the "Manage Categories" then "+Creat New Category"
 4. Enter your category name (e.g., "Reading", "Programming", "Fitness")
 5. Tap "Create"